In this post: Inspiration for adding a welcoming touch with easy fall porch decor. Budget-friendly and fun ideas that are simple and quick!

-Last spring, I shared the five ways I refresh my front porch when a new season arrives.
-Like last spring and countless seasons before, I just did the same five things I always do to bring touches of Fall to my porch.
+A few years ago, I shared the five ways I refresh our front porch when a new season arrives.
+Like countless seasons before, I just did those same five things I always do, and in no time at all, our porch was dressed for autumn.
 I’m a firm believer in NOT reinventing the wheel if I don’t have to.
 Inspiration comes from various places.
-Magazines, Pinterest or simply driving around my town.
-Click HERE to see the inspiration for this porch.
-When I saw this pin I knew somewhere, somehow I was going to combine blue and orange/rust in my fall decor.
+Magazines, catalogs, Pinterest, or simply driving around my town.
+For the fall porch I knew I wanted to incorporate navy blue, and when I saw this pin I knew somewhere, somehow I was going to combine blue and orange/rust in my fall decor.
 There was no better place to try it out than the porch.

 You can see how I put these olive bucket planters together HERE.
 Next is a new doormat.
 I saw this navy one earlier in the summer as I was wandering through Lowe’s.
 It was so reasonably priced that I bought it not knowing when I would actually use it.
 I tried it out when I had the planters in place and my vision of combining blue with rust came to life.